SharonF11/Programming/README.md

 A chatbot helps save a lot of time when interacting with customers.
 Using the ChatterBot Python library, we can create a simple chatbot.
 This library is designed to deliver automated responses to user inputs.
 When a user enters a specific input in the chatbot, the bot saves the input along with the response for future use.
 Every time a new input is supplied to the chatbot, this information enables it to provide automated responses.
 The first step in creating a chatbot in Python is to import all the necessary packages and initialize the variables we'll be working with.
+To build a Python chatbot, we may also use NLTK (Natural Language Toolkit), another resourceful Python library package.